higoka/habbo-graphics-remover/README.md

 php index.php remove /path/to/file.swf
 ```

-also works with swfs insde a directory
+also works with swfs inside a directory
 ```shell
 php index.php remove /path/to/directory
 ```